A multi-layer crisis

 Cholera Situation

-Risk factors for cholera spread remain present and are heightened by the crisis as water supply becomes scarce and sanitary conditions deteriorate, which could result in a resurgence of new cholera cases.
+Risk factors for cholera spread remain present and are heightened by the crisis as water supply could become scarce and sanitary conditions deteriorate, which could result in a resurgence of new cholera cases.
 Continued support to surveillance, early detection and rapid response are essential conditions for maintaining the control of the outbreak and breaking the transmission chain in a sustainable way.

 PAHO/WHO's Response